-In crowd:it a variety of evaluations are provided to analyze crowd simulations.
-Here you will find an overview of which areas can be evaluated and which insights can be gained.
+crowd:it offers a variety of evaluations for the analysis of crowd simulations.
+Here is an overview of the areas that can be analyzed and the conclusions that can be drawn.

 Which areas can be evaluated?